mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 In summary, it is of value to create spaces to leverage the potential of these in-between moments for participants.
 This a concept is developed later in this discussion.

+## Discussion section one - on the above

+### Discussion in relation to other research - beyond design cycle stages

+As explored in the literature review design stages as a conceptual design tool is common in CS education, e.g. Resnick's creative learning spiral [@resnick_all_2007, p.
+2].
+While I did not ask learners to follow prescribed design stages, in data analysis I created a coding theme based on a design cycle framework: Ask / Imagine, Plan, Create, Test, Improve, Share.
+When coding I observed that naturalistic practice rarely matched the progression of the design cycle.
+The stages were instead fragmented and sometimes happened in parallel.
+In many interactions I observed improvisational approaches which incorporated ideation, planning, implementation and testing in space of a minute or so.
+If I had encouraged participants to follow prescribed design stages this may have restrict this flexibility in practice.
+This concern is echoed in research which critiques a similar, staged approach to creative writing in primary education using a writing cycle approach.  [@kuby_rhizomatic_2016]

+In a closer review of key literature claims of of the value for participants of following design cycles are implied but not supported.
+Instead stages is are proposed as a tool to "discusses strategies for designing new technologies" [@resnick_all_2007, p.
+2]. the following writing discusses the value of flexible approach to design processes observated in my research.

+These observations of the value of flexible design processes, invite discssion on how best to conceptualise and support these flexible approaches.
+Game Jams are accelerated events encouraging creative collaboration and innovation.
+While the event's premise is to promote collaboration, these events are inconsistent in their support and scaffolding of collaborative approaches [@goddard_playful_2014].

+Other relevant perspectives include rhizomatic design approaches  [@de_freitas_classroom_2012].
+Research exists on the promise of rhizomatic approaches design thinking in creative educational programmes [@biffi_chasing_2017-1].
+However researcher identify significant competencies required including to "identify and synthesize the body of technical and even complex knowledge into a feasible structure" [@biffi_chasing_2017-1, p.
+972], which are not well-aligned with the age group of this context.

+Instead, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.

+There are disparate resources available for game jams but due to the adult centric audience and mix of abilities they are less guided in nature than many supported design processes aimed at school age audiences.

+NOTE - Explore jamming in relation to lit review concepts and data of the chapter.

+MOVE THIS CLAIM LATER.
+**Claim:** The data in this chapter shows the value and further potential of mixing the more mature techniques of MoE and other process drama techniques with the ethos of game jams.

+Recent research posits that Game Jams can be profitably used in formal education contexts [@aurava_game_2021], although there is scant guidance on how to address potentially problematic issues (list these).
+A complementary approach would be to significantly adapt the overall Game Jam format and to add greater scaffolding to the process as in the learning design of this research.

 ### The interaction of emergent / flexible deign practices and the collection of Game Design Patterns